MistyCommunity/Documentation/src/content/coding/using-local-skills/architecture.md

 misty.RegisterTimerEvent(string eventName, int callbackTimeInMs, bool keepAlive);
 ```

 By default, that event is triggered once and removed, but you can choose to have it call back until unregistered.
-To do this, you can specify true for the `keepAlive` parameter when registering for the timer event.
+To do this, you can specify `true` for the `keepAlive` parameter when registering for the timer event.
 This causes the event to automatically reset when the callback is triggered.

-For example, you can set the `callbackTimeInMs` parameter to 5 seconds and specify `keepAlive` to be true.
+For example, you can set the `callbackTimeInMs` parameter to 5 seconds and specify `keepAlive` to be `true`.
 Then, after the callback is triggered, the timer resets and the callback will be called again every 5 seconds until the timer event is unregistered with `UnregisterEvent` or is automatically unregistered when the skill ends.

 You can also create a triggered event to call back to the skill when a specific command is called.
 That event is triggered once and removed, but you can immediately re-register as needed in the callback: